mposolda/keycloak-freeipa-docker/README.md

 This docker image will setup FreeIPA environment on Fedora 20 and add some example users to FreeIPA.

-Then it will configure Keycloak server to use FreeIPA LDAP server as Federation provider and it will enable Kerberos/SPNEGO authentication for Keycloak.
+Image also contains Keycloak server and it will configure it to use FreeIPA LDAP server as Federation provider and it will enable Kerberos/SPNEGO authentication for Keycloak.
+In order to participate in Kerberos/SPNEGO you still need to do few steps on your laptop - configure Kerberos client and web browser.

 In order to have the image running, you need to do these steps: